Sam and Friends: Songs

-Later appearances
+In popular culture

 Sam and Friends is mentioned in chapter 2 of Kermit the Frog's book Before You Leap, under the heading of "My First Big Splash".

+Yorick made a cameo appearance in a Sesame Street sketch from Season 1 in which he eats the letter R.

 Henrietta appeared in The Muppets on Puppets during Rowlf the Dog's mixed-up fairy tale sketch portraying the fairy godmother.
 In this appearance, Henrietta was also performed by Jerry Juhl.

-Sam, Harry the Hipster, and Yorick appeared in The Muppets: A Celebration of 30 Years.
+Sam, Harry the Hipster, and Yorick made an appearance in The Muppets: A Celebration of 30 Years.
+Sam and Harry can be seen at a table together as Harry questions Kermit's modern appearance while Yorick is hiding next to him.
+The three later reappear at a table with Jim Henson as he is handed a bill by Grover.

-In Spring 2010, early puppet characters were rejoined in Henson Alternative's Stuffed and Unstrung, for two musical pieces that aren't improvised and no cuss words.
+In Spring 2010, early puppet characters were rejoined in Henson Alternative's Stuffed and Unstrung, for two musical pieces.

 In August 2010, Jane Henson donated ten puppets from the show (including the original Kermit) to the Smithsonian Institution's National Museum of American History.
+The Omar puppet not included in the ten that were donated later ended up at the Center for Puppetry Arts as part of the Jim Henson Collection exhibit.

 In July 2016, Hyattsville, Maryland, installed a memorial to Jim Henson in the city's Magruder Park, featuring a large planter embossed with images of characters from Sam and Friends and benches inscribed with quotes from Henson.

 Yorick made a visual appearance in the 2021 Muppet Babies episode "Summer's Disaster-Piece", where he replaces the head on Thomas Gainsborough's painting The Blue Boy.